kixlab/suggestbot_dataset/README.md

 The 'sourcedocs' folder contains parsed source pages of each additional information.
 There are two subfolder - tidy and untidy.

 ### untidy folder
-- In 'untidy' folder, parsed source pages are stored in .txt format.
+- In the 'untidy' folder, parsed source pages are stored in .txt format.
 - Each source page is parsed using [Html2text](http://alir3z4.github.io/html2text/) package.
 - The title of each txt file refers to the id of additional information (info_id).
 For example, '1.txt' contains parsed source page of url provided in the additional information with info_id=1.

 ### tidy folder
-- In 'tidy' folder, also parsed source pages are stored in .txt format.
+- In the 'tidy' folder, also parsed source pages are stored in .txt format.
 - Each source page is parsed using [Html2text](http://alir3z4.github.io/html2text/) and then [Newspaper3k](https://newspaper.readthedocs.io/en/latest/).
 - The title of each txt file refers to the id of additional information (info_id).
 For example, '1.txt' contains parsed source page of url provided in the additional information with info_id=1.